commitdev/docs/docs/legal/privacy-policy.md

 We use your information together with other users’ information to make decisions when developing and improving our products.
 We are still experimenting and iterating.
 Tracking how you use our products helps us immensely in confirming what works and what to build next.

 We use your information to contact you.
-If you would like us to stop contacting you, you can use the “unsubscribe” link at the bottom of our emails to let us know (or contact us [link to section]).
+If you would like us to stop contacting you, you can use the “unsubscribe” link at the bottom of our emails to let us know (or [contact us](https://docs.commit.dev/legal/privacy-policy#how-can-you-contact-us)).

 ## When do we share your information outside of Commit?